Xunnamius/hashnav/README.md

 Feel free to file an issue if you see any errors/typos/broken links in the README/Documentation files as well.
 Thanks!

 *Check the change log for more information on releases!*
-For beautiful demos and example code, check out this git page: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav "It's really cool :D")
+For a fun little demo sandbox to frolic around in, check out this GitHub page: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav "It's really cool :D")
 Be sure to read the [full documentation](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md "It's really cool :D") to understand the *full power* of this class.

 How to Use